campg2j003/jfw_nsh/readme.md

-(This file last updated 2/12/16.)
+(This file last updated 2/21/16.)
 Jaws script installer
 Written by Dang Manh Cuong <dangmanhcuong@gmail.com> and Gary Campbell <campg2003@gmail.com>
 This installer requires the NSIS program from http://nsis.sourceforge.net

 # Features:
 - Installs into all English versions of Jaws.
 This will be true as long as Freedom Scientific does not change the place to put scripts.
+- Supports JAWS 17.0 shared scripts folder structure (as I currently understand it).
 - The user can choose whether to install for the current user or all users.
-- For all user installs the user can choose whether to install scripts for all users or the current user.
+- For all user installs the user can choose whether to install scripts as shared or for the current user.
 - Gets the correct install path of Jaws from the registry.
 - Checks for a Jaws installation before starting setup.
 If Jaws is not installed, displays a warning message and quits.
 - contains macros for extracting, compiling, deleting, and modifying scripts, so user can create a package containing multiple scripts quickly and easily.
-- Macro to copy script from all users to current user.
+- Macro to copy script from shared to current user.

 # Overview
 This header file provides the following pages:
 - Welcome
 - License (optional)
 - Install type
-- Destination folder (for Full and Custom installs)
 - Install for current user or all users.
 - Select JAWS versions/languages
+- Destination folder (for Full and Custom installs)
-- Confirmation
+- Confirm Installation Settings
 - Finish

 Three install types are supported:
 - Just Scripts: installs the scripts but does not install uninstall information or make a folder in %ProgramFiles%.
-- Full: installs scripts in the script folder for the selected versions/languages, creates a folder in %programfiles% wich contains an uninstaller and optional additional files such as README, etc.
+- Full: installs scripts in the script folder for the selected versions/languages, creates a folder in %programfiles% (%localappdata% for current user install) wich contains an uninstaller and optional additional files such as README, etc.
 - Custom: like Full but allows installation of the installer source.

 For all users installations the uninstaller and README files are installed in %programfiles%.
 For current user installations they are installed in %localappdata%.

 The Versions/Languages page displays the JAWS versions installed on the system and the languages they support.
 This is presented in a checkable list view with entries like "17.0/enu".
 Select the desired versions/languages by pressing SPACE, which checks the highlighted entry.
-For all users installations this page also optionally allows you to choose whether to install the script for the current user or all users.
+For all users installations this page also optionally allows you to choose whether to install the script for the current user or as a shared script.

-Note: for JAWS 17 or later installing the scripts for all users does not work correctly.
-This is because of a change in the the structure of the shared script folder.

 The Finish page offers to open a README file if desired.